Excerpt: A Suitable Replacement

 The man was tall, and the breadth of those shoulders was absolutely absurd.
 He skin was so dark it was more black than brown.
 A handsome face, sharp cheeks and broad nose, large brown eyes.
 His hair was cut quite close to his head.
 Max had briefly taken up with a woman who kept her hair that way; he had loved to run his fingers over it, back and forth and back again.
 Max wanted to do it to the man before him, then stroke the lines of his face, the sharp cut of those cheekbones and that mouth.
 Ridiculous.
 Who needed lips like that?
 Max wanted to bite them.

-Damn it all, he hated distractions—especially good-looking ones that were glaring hard enough Max was grateful the man did not appear to be carrying a weapon.
+Damn it all, he hated distractions—especially good-looking ones glaring hard enough Max was grateful the man did not appear to be carrying a weapon.
 “Who the bloody hell are you and what are you doing in my home?”

 “I want to know where the hell my intended is and why she has decided to vanish without so much as a word to me,” the man replied, biting out each word.
 His eyes were the brown of good coffee, as irritatingly distracting as the rest of him.

-He began to cross the room, and Max decided that, distracting or not, he’d had enough.
+The man began to cross the room, and Max decided that, distracting or not, he’d had enough.
 He reached behind himself and grabbed one of the books that had already been unpacked, lobbing it at the man, who caught it and dropped the book to the floor.
 Max started to throw another, and the man rushed in, grabbing his wrists tight enough he was forced to drop the book.

 “Violence, sir, will accomplish nothing,” Max said, lifting his chin.